 So what’s next for Rob?
 He’s entered the Toronto Waterfront Marathon in October where he hopes to finally get his BQ time of 3:30.
 Please join me in wishing him a great race!

 “Run Your BQ has opened a whole new world for both my wife and I who is also following the program.
 RYBQ has made me a stronger runner( and I’m still learning).
 It has made me a better person where I don’t make excuses but get out and just do it.
 I would recommed this program without a doubt to anyone out there who wants to become a runner or to improve on their running results.”

-To see how Run Your BQ can help you accomplish your marathon goals, learn more here.
+To see how RYBQ can help you accomplish your marathon goals (and get some free coaching lessons!), sign up here.

 Rob completed the Toronto Marathon in a new PR of 3:32:10.
 He emailed me:

 The run started with heavy rains but after a couple of km the rain stopped and out came the heavy humidity.
 There were also winds of 45 km.
 At the 40 km mark I was at 3:19 but could not pick up the pace on the last two kms.
 The previous time I had was 3:37, so this was a new PB of 5 minutes.

 Results like this remind me why it’s so rewarding to be a coach!
 Nice job Rob – good luck with your next race!